 His birthplace was a cabin on the border of both South and North Carolina (the precise location is uncertain).

 When this was last posted, he had fallen from favor and was going to be moved to the back side of the $20 in favor of Harriet Tubman.
 That decision was shelved by the previous administration and is back on track under the Biden administration.

-In his day and ever since, Andrew Jackson has inspired high emotions and sharp opinions.
-Thomas Jefferson once called him, “A dangerous man. ”
+In his day and ever since, Andrew Jackson provoked high emotions and sharp opinions.
+Thomas Jefferson once called him, “A dangerous man.”

 His predecessor as president, John Quincy Adams, a bitter political rival, said Jackson was,

 “A barbarian who could not even write a sentence of grammar and could hardly spell his own name.”

 His place and reputation as an Indian fighter began with a somewhat overlooked fight against the Creek nation led by a half-Creek, half-Scot warrior named William Weatherford, or Red Eagle following an attack on an outpost known as Fort Mims north of Mobile, Alabama.